pkic/pkimm/categories/6-certificate-management/pkimm-category-certificate-management.md

 * [NIST SP 800-57 Part 1 Rev. 5 - certificate inventory management](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf)

 <a name="requirement-5"></a>
 ### Certificate discovery process is documented

 #### Guidance

 Certificate discovery process protect organization from unknown certificates that may be deployed in the infrastructure.
 Unknown certificates may be further issued by unauthorized certification authorities and mislead users of services.
-Certificate discovery helps to maintain current inventory of certificates.
+Certificate discovery helps to maintain current inventory of certificates, but does not depend on the inventory and is not nessecary to maintain an inventory.
 Certificate discovery process should be implemented based on supported certificates and use-cases, for example:
 - to scan the network for certificates used on known protocols and ports to discover certificates that can potentially cause service outage or breach
-- search for the certificates on the file system to discover unauthorized or unsecured certificates
+- search for the certificates on file system to discover unauthorized or unsecured certificates

 Discovery process should be run frequently on the specified locations and the certificate inventory should be updated based on the results of the certificate discovery to keep it current.

 #### Assessment

 * Documented certificate discovery requirements
-* Documented certificate discovery process and its frequency
+* Documented certificate discovery process and frequency
-* Effectiveness of the supporting tools for the certificate discovery
+* The supporting tools for the certificate discovery
 * Certificate inventory is updated with discovered certificates

 #### References